 If you’d like to learn more about what these lessons have to offer, stick around, and let’s explore them one by one!

-Intermittent fasting is considered one of the most beneficial and remarkable ways of eating.
-Why?
-Well, the health benefits that derive from it are tremendous.
-In fact, people no longer argue much about that.
-Still, what should you eat in your non-fasting hours?
-The author suggests opting for a plant-based diet with a high-fat intake from seeds, avocados, nuts, and other good sources.
-The author suggests introducing occasional animal proteins in your diet and focusing more on what feels good for your body.
+But what should you eat in your non-fasting hours?
+The author suggests opting for a plant-based diet with a high fat intake from seeds, avocados, nuts, and other good sources.
+He also suggests introducing occasional animal proteins in your diet and focusing more on what feels good for your body.
 There is no right way or a one-size-fits-all diet for each and every one of us.

 Although difficult, this lifestyle change is definitely doable!
 Just think about it: you delay your breakfast by a few hours, then start eating for the day.
 Then stop 3-6 hours before your bedtime.
 It doesn’t sound that bad!
 Plus, by introducing the right amount of protein, the good sources of fat, and limiting your net carb intake in your diet, your body will have the right fuel and feel better than ever, leaving you less tempted to snack on unnecessary foods.